Opportunities For Our People, Through Our Partners

 See below for opportunities through our partners:

-Consisting of 11 units which are located together, surrounding a māra kai, these warm, dry, energy efficient one-bedroom whare with ramp access, are suitable for couple or single person occupancy through Compass Housing.
+Consisting of 11 units which are located together, surrounding a māra kai, these warm, dry, energy efficient one-bedroom whare with ramp access.

 Lets Get Wellington Moving